johnwalters/TallyStick/docs/Balance Sheet HANDOFF.md

 The first Balance Sheet release is complete on `main` through `BS-SLICE-20-RELEASE-PROOF`.

+This handoff closes the Balance Sheet implementation milestone.
+No Balance Sheet slice remains open, and the next product feature has not yet been selected.

 ## Implemented boundaries

 - `BalanceSheetReportService` owns immutable as-of calculation, hierarchy, warnings, exact detail, revision checks, and report caching.